 - a.
+Sub-subawards: Where authorized in an Award, Subrecipients may make sub-subawards to third party entities for the implementation of activities described in an Award.
+A Subrecipient that wishes to make a sub-subaward shall be responsible for evaluating the qualifications and capability of prospective sub-subrecipients to ensure their ability to successfully implement the SEP project or portion thereof.
+The Subrecipient shall be responsible for submitting appropriate information and documentation to the Consortium evidencing compliance with this requirement at or prior to submitting a grant application related to any SEP project to the Consortium. - b.
 The Consortium is obligated to perform all responsibilities required of a pass-through entity, as specified in 2 C.F.R.
 Part 200.
-As such, all Subrecipient agreements shall incorporate all the terms and conditions required by Council, including any Special Award Conditions, and must include the information contained in 2 C.F.R. §200.331. - b.
-The Consortium shall review and document each Subrecipient's risk of noncompliance with federal statutes, federal regulations, and the terms and conditions of the subAward for purposes of determining the appropriate Subrecipient monitoring strategy, as described in 2 C.F.R. § 200.331(b). - c.
-The Consortium must monitor the Subrecipient's use of federal funds through reporting, site visits, regular contact, or other means to provide reasonable assurance that the Subrecipient is administering the subAward in compliance with the RESTORE Act, Treasury's RESTORE Act regulations, the RESTORE Act Standard Terms and Conditions, Program-Specific Terms and Conditions, any Special Award Conditions, and the Subrecipient Agreement, and to ensure that performance goals are achieved. - d.
-The Consortium shall provide training and technical assistance to the Subrecipient as necessary. - e.
-The Consortium shall, if necessary, take appropriate enforcement actions against non-compliant Subrecipients. - f.
-The Consortium maintains a written Conduct policy governing the performance of its employees/consultants involved in executing the Award and administration of subAwards.
+As such, all Subrecipient agreements shall incorporate all the terms and conditions required by Council, including any Special Award Conditions, and must include the information contained in 2 C.F.R. §200.331.
+It is critical that Subrecipients understand the difference between compliance requirements of contractors versus subrecipients, and take appropriate measures to assess and monitor compliance throughout the award period. - c.
+The Consortium shall review and document each Subrecipient's risk of noncompliance with federal statutes, federal regulations, and the terms and conditions of the subaward for purposes of determining the appropriate Subrecipient monitoring strategy, as described in 2 C.F.R. § 200.331(b).
+The Consortium uses a Risk Assessment Tool to evaluate the internal controls and other methods of compliance in place at the Subrecipient level.
+The tool helps to establish appropriate risk ratings for purposes of monitoring award conditions and grant performance.
+Subrecipient counties that also have subrecipients are required to have written procedures in place to evaluate subrecipient risk, and monitor performance throughout the performance period. - d.
+The Consortium must monitor the Subrecipient's use of federal funds through reporting, site visits, regular contact, or other means to provide reasonable assurance that the Subrecipient is administering the subaward in compliance with the RESTORE Act, Treasury's RESTORE Act regulations, the RESTORE Act Standard Terms and Conditions, Program-Specific Terms and Conditions, any Special Award

+- Conditions, and the Subrecipient Agreement, and to ensure that performance goals are achieved. - e.
+The Consortium shall provide training and technical assistance to the Subrecipient as necessary. - f.
+The Consortium shall, if necessary, take appropriate enforcement actions against non-compliant Subrecipients. - g.
+The Consortium maintains a written Conduct policy governing the performance of its employees/consultants involved in executing the Award and administration of subawards.